Oklahoma City 1889 FC: History

 On March 16, 2022, the Imps announced that Niall Burley would transition from being a player on the squad to being the manager of the club.
 The 2022 Heartland Conference regular season ended with the Imps in 2nd place behind Tulsa Athletic which qualified them for the Heartland playoffs.
 This was the first season that the second ever manager of the club, Niall Burley, was at the helm.
 Burley led the team to the most successful regular season campaign in club history by winning 8 out of 12 matches.
 The 2022 playoff run included a 4–2 home win against Sunflower State FC.
 The Imps ultimately lost in the Heartland Conference final to Tulsa Athletic 5–1.

-Before the 2023 season, the NPSL announced that the Heartland Conference was moved to the Midwest Region.